 1# Website Security

-The most important thing to keep in mind is that Google’s goal is to provide their users with the best content as it applies specifically to their search terms.
-So all of the penalties that they’ve developed have been created with that goal in mind.
+The most important thing to keep in mind is that Google’s goal is to provide its users with the best available content as it applies specifically to their search terms.
+So all of the penalties that they’ve developed have been created with this goal in mind.